speightashley/Cisco_Notes/Subnetting Overview.md

 1. **Usable IPs:** Subtract 2 for the network ID and broadcast address.
 2. If you're subnetting in practice, ensure enough hosts can fit in your subnet for your needs.

-Let me know if you'd like to explore a specific example!